 Protection from manipulation of the vehicle software and hardware as well as of the internal and external data traffic is being improved.
 Communication protocols and services which have already been defined by the automotive industry are continuing to be observed and used, provided that they do not conflict with the security architecture.

-Annex 4 List of reference documents
+Annex D List of reference documents

 The following list contains references to documents that were drawn upon and used in the creation of this paper: